Meeting Agenda (subject to changes)

 - Rt.
 Hon Tom Brake, MP British Parliament, Spokesperson for Brexit and International Trade

 Geo-politics has become a factor in global turbulence which is affecting business in many countries and increasing global uncertainty.
 How should these geo-political risks be managed, and what sort of opportunities could they create for government and business?
-Each panellist will present a potential geo-political scenario, such as a rise in political populism, the impact of President Trump’s international policies on global stability or a NATO-Russia clash.
-During the session, panellists will collectively elaborate on each of the selected scenarios describing warning signals, triggers, potential severity and the possible impact on the financial markets.
+The session will be in a format of an on-stage dialogue and will be focused on potential geo-political scenarios, such as a rise in political populism, the impact of President Trump’s international policies on global stability or a NATO-Russia clash.
+During the session, each selected by the audience scenario will be elaborated describing warning signals, triggers, potential severity and the possible impact on the financial markets.

 - Sir Peter Westmacott, GCMG LVO, a senior British diplomat and a former UK Ambassador to the United States, France and Turkey

 - Charles Hecker, Senior Partner, Global Risk Analysis, Control Risks